Art for art's sake: History

 James McNeill Whistler wrote the following, deprecating the accustomed role of art in the service of the state or official religion, as had been common practice since the Counter-Reformation of the 16th century: "Art should be independent of all claptrap – should stand alone...and appeal to the artistic sense of eye or ear, without confounding this with emotions entirely foreign to it, as devotion, pity, love, patriotism and the like."
 In this brusque dismissal, the artist also rejected sentimentalism.
 All that remains of Romanticism in this statement is the reliance on the artist's own eye and sensibility as the arbiter.

 In English art and letters, the slogan is associated with Walter Pater and his Aesthetic Movement, which self-consciously rebelled against Victorian moralism.
-It first appeared in print in English in two works of 1868: Pater's review of William Morris's poetry in the Westminster Review, and Algernon Charles Swinburne's study William Blake.
+It first appeared in print in English in Algernon Charles Swinburne's study William Blake (1866) and soon after in Pater's review of William Morris's poetry in the Westminster Review (1868).
 However, William Makepeace Thackeray had used the term privately in an 1839 letter to his mother in which he recommended Thomas Carlyle's Miscellanies, writing that Carlyle had done more than any other to give "art for art's sake ... its independence."
 A modified form of Pater's review appeared in his Studies in the History of the Renaissance (1873), one of the most influential texts of the Aesthetic Movement.

 Arnold Bennett made the facetious riposte: "Am I to sit still and see other fellows pocketing two guineas apiece for stories which I can do better myself?
 Not me.
 If anyone imagines my sole aim is art for art's sake, they are cruelly deceived."